chrizlm/VertabrateClassificationRust/README.md

 a).
 Storage staking - checks if user attached excess amount and refunds

 b).
-Classification template - method that handles the classification
+Classification template - method that handles the classification by passing the traits of the animal and it will classify

 c).
-Classify vert animal - this method is payable and is the main method for classification struct
+Classify vert animal - this method is payable and is the main method for classification struct, it will check if signer had earlier stored classified animal if so the other animals classified will be added to the storage of signer if not a new storage will be created and signer account id attached

 ii).
 Display classified vert - displays a list of all vertebrates that have been classified